39 Museums in Salvador: Discover the history and culture of Bahia

 Museu da Arte Sacra em Salvador BA

-Museum of Sacred Art
+Museum of Religious Art

-• Sacred jewellery;
+• Religious jewellery;

 • Tile paintings from the 17th, 18th and 19th centuries;

-• Sculptures and paintings with religious themes.
+• sculptures and paintings with religious themes.

-See History of the Convent and Church of Santa Teresa or UFBa Museum of Sacred Art in Salvador BA
+See History of the Convent and Church of Santa Teresa or UFBa Museum of Sacred Art in Salvador BA.

 8. Carlos Costa Pinto Museum